Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 8. If required, select or enter the corresponding configuration settings in the *Configuration* section.

 9. Click the [SAVE] button in the upper right corner.
-  The mapping is created and added to the list of attribute mappings on the left side.
+  The mapping has been created and is added to the list of attribute mappings on the left side.
 The selected language and/or channel is indicated in brackets behind the destination attribute.
 The *Settings* section is hidden.